inet-framework/inet/showcases/general/parsim/doc/index.rst

 .. because an event in one of partitions might affect the trajectory of the simulation in another.

 An event in one of the partitions might affect the trajectory of the simulation in another.
-A partition might receive a message in its past, i.e. the message might arrive at a partition but the simulation in that partition might have already advanced beyond the message's arrival time.
+A partition might receive a message from another partition in its past, i.e. the message might arrive at a partition but the simulation in that partition might have already advanced beyond the message's arrival time.
 To preserve causality of events, this behavior is prevented; partitions are not allowed to advance too far ahead of the others in simulation time.
 To this end, partitions have to be synchornized by sending each other sync messages, which contain the current simulation time of the partition and how far other partitions can safely advance in simulation time, called lookahead.

-Currently, the lookahead is based on the delay of the wired link between partitions
+Currently, the lookahead is based on the delay of the wired link between partitions.

 .. note:: Lookahead could be based on other metrics, TODO it can be implemented refer to the manual